-The weekly bulletin provides several pieces of information.
+The weekly bulletin provides several different types of information.

-First, it lays out the what you can expect to find when you attend a worship service at Community.
+Most importantly, it lays out the what you can expect to find when you attend a worship service at Community.
 The pastor and congregation "walk" together through some very significant steps.
 Responding to God's call for us to worship Him, we open in praising Him and then acknowledge that we've messed things up in the past week and need to confess those shortcomings.
 These sins have harmed our relationships with God, each other and our community.
 In confessing our sins we also hear about God the Father's assurance that He has forgiven us because of what He has done through His Son, Jesus Christ.

-The final part of the worship service takes us from listening to responding to God's gospel ("gospel" means "good news," which a sermon always is) to responding to God's gospel.
+The final part of the worship service takes us from listening to God's gospel ("gospel" means "good news," which a sermon always is) to responding to God's gospel.
 Here you will sing, have the opportunity to give an offering (a financial gift), and listen as our prayers are spoken to God.
 Finally, the pastor will offer a benediction (a blessing to the congregation).
 We leave refreshed and ready once more to serve God and others in the arts, the sciences, in politics and economics, at home, in school and on the job, in the great outdoors or in the office.
 Everywhere, in fact!

 For archived bulletins please email: firstname.lastname@example.org.